Sunday, 31 May 2026

 of redemptive

 eclecticism.
-Getting red-eyed with them in South after their farewell performance in Manchester.
+Getting red-eyed with them at the South bar after their farewell performance in Manchester.
 I knew they were going to be missed, especially by me, as I was already feeling old by then.

 No comments: